Skip Navigation Website Accessibility

 Consumer Confidence Report

-The link to the annual Consumer Confidence Report for the 2022 Village of Downs water supply has been mailed to customers and is at the bottom of this article.
+The link to the annual Consumer Confidence Report for the 2024 Village of Downs water supply will be mailed to customers with the May 15th Bill and is at the bottom of this article.
 This is required under the Safe Drinking Water Act of 1996.

 If you have questions regarding this report, you may contact Public Works Department at (309) 319-1010.